 Knowing your credit rating is the first step in improving it.
 Fortunately, there are several ways to check your credit score.
 Here are a few methods:

-- Credit Reporting Agencies: In most countries, there are official agencies where you can check your credit score.
-In the U.S., for example, you can check your score for free once a year from each of the three major credit bureaus (Equifax, TransUnion, and Experian).
+- Credit reporting agencies: Most countries have official agencies where you can check your credit score.
+In the U.S., you can check your score for free once a year from each of the three major credit bureaus (Equifax, TransUnion, and Experian).

 - Bank and Financial Institutions: Many banks and credit card companies offer free credit score access for their customers.
 You can log into your account or call customer service to find out more.

-- Online Tools: There are numerous online services where you can check your credit score for free or for a small fee.
-Some of these services also provide detailed reports and tips on improving your score.
+- Online tools: There are several online services where you can check your credit score for free (or for a small fee).
+Many of the credit services provide detailed reports and tips for improving your score.

-Make it a habit to check your credit score regularly, at least once a year, to stay informed and avoid any surprises.
+Make it a habit to check your score regularly—at least once each year—to stay updated and avoid any surprises.

 Paying Off Debts and Making Timely Payments

-Paying down debt and consistently making on-time payments will have a direct positive impact on your credit rating.
-Over time, this will improve your chances of qualifying for better loan terms.
+Paying down debt and making payments on time will help improve your credit rating.
+Over time you will qualify for lower loan rates.

-Your debt-to-income ratio (DTI) is another crucial factor in improving your credit score.
-This ratio compares your monthly debt payments to your monthly income.
-A high DTI ratio can signal to lenders that you might be overextended and could struggle to repay new loans.
+Your debt-to-income ratio (DTI) is another important aspect of your credit score.
+This is a measure of how much of your monthly gross income is spent on monthly debt obligations.
+A high DTI ratio may indicate a higher risk to lenders of you being overextended and less willing or able to repay a new loan.

 Avoiding New Credit Applications